ArindamTripathi619/BrainfuckInterpreter/README.md

 The .exe file wont work without the folders....

-Or else you can just download everything from the following Google Drive Link : https://drive.google.com/drive/folders/16I6-T2HtdJbc5igOU73lLbGu_3bh2hBo?usp=sharing
+Or else you can just download everything from the zip file from the following Google Drive Link : https://drive.google.com/drive/folders/16I6-T2HtdJbc5igOU73lLbGu_3bh2hBo?usp=sharing

 Hope you like it.... :)